Reviewing 2d20 Conan Rules

 Fortune, Momentum, and Doom points are all gathered into pools and the rules encourage a healthy ebb and flow between them.
 For now, I am using three different colored poker chips to represent these points at the table.
 I am using black chips for Doom points, green chips for Momentum, and blue for Fortune.

 Every character in the game gets a certain amount of Fortune points at the beginning of the game.
-These are probably some of the easiest for players who are familiar with other games’ in game currencies.
+These are probably some of the easiest for players who are familiar with other games’ in-game currencies.
 They can be used to add bonus dice to rolls, perform additional actions, or influence a story.
-They’re not an automatic “I win” button, but they can improve the epic nature of the nature of the game.
+They’re not an automatic “I win” button, but they can improve the epic nature of the game.

-Trying to defend themselves rather than soaking a blow can add a point to the Doom pool.
-Trying to do something that would normally cost Momentum without having the Momentum to spend will add points to the Doom pool.
-Those are just too examples.
+Trying to defend themselves rather than soaking a blow can add a point to the Doom Pool.
+Trying to do something that would normally cost Momentum without having the Momentum to spend will add points to the Doom Pool.
+Those are just two examples.
 There are others.
 The idea is that for every bit of luck on the player characters’ side, there is a balance that must be maintained.
 This lends itself well to the dangerous sword and sorcery world of Conan.
 The better things go for the characters, the more likely something bad will happen sooner rather than later.

 The gamemaster will end up spending points from the Doom Pool to thwart the character’s heroic efforts.
 Those points might add different hazards to the playing field, bonuses to enemy combatant rolls, and other nasty stuff that player characters will need to overcome.